kubernetes/ingress-nginx/docs/examples/static-ip/README.md

 ## Prerequisites

 You need a [TLS cert](/examples/PREREQUISITES.md#tls-certificates) and a [test HTTP service](/examples/PREREQUISITES.md#test-http-service) for this example.
-You will also need to make sure you Ingress targets exactly one Ingress controller by specifying the [ingress.class annotation](/examples/PREREQUISITES.md#ingress-class), and that you have an ingress controller [running](/examples/deployment) in your cluster.
+You will also need to make sure your Ingress targets exactly one Ingress controller by specifying the [ingress.class annotation](/examples/PREREQUISITES.md#ingress-class), and that you have an ingress controller [running](/examples/deployment) in your cluster.